-The UCAT replaces the UMAT in deciding your chance of getting into medical school.
+The UCAT has replaced the UMAT in deciding your chance of getting into medical school.
 It is an entirely different exam.
 You will face different questions and a very different test approach.
-Feeling nervous?

 You won’t need to risk other rushed offerings on the market.